piotay/pfb2025/problemsets/Python_03_problemset.md

 GAUGGGAUUGGGGUUUUCCCCUCCCAUGUGCUCAAGACUGGCGCUAAAAGUUUUGAGCUUCUCAAAAGUCUAGAGCCACCGUCCAGGGAGCAGGUAGCUGCUGGGCUCCGGGGACACUUUGCGUUCGGGCUGGGAGCGUGCUUUCCACGACGGUGACACGCUUCCCUGGAUUGGCAGCCAGACUGCCUUCCGGGUCACUGCCAUGGAGGAGCCGCAGUCAGAUCCUAGCGUCGAGCCCCCUCUGAGUCAGGAAACAUUUUCAGACCUAUGGAAACUACUUCCUGAAAACAACGUUCUGUCCCCCUUGCCGUCCCAAGCAAUGGAUGAUUUGAUGCUGUCCCCGGACGAUAUUGAACAAUGGUUCACUGAAGACCCAGGUCCAGAUGAAGCUCCCAGAAUUCGCCAGAGGCUGCUCCCCCCGUGGCCCCUGCACCAGCAGCUCCUACACCGGCGGCCCCUGCACCAGCCCCCUCCUGGCCCCUGUCAUCUUCUGUCCCUUCCCAGAAAACCUACCAGGGCAGCUACGGUUUCCGUCUGGGCUUCUUGCAUUCUGGGACAGCCAAGUCUGUGACUUGCACGUACUCCCCUGCCCUCAACAAGAUGUUUUGCCAACUGGCCAAGACCUGCCCUGUGCAGCUGUGGGUUGAUUCCACACCCCCGCCCGGCACCCGCGUCCGCGCCAUGGCCAUCUACAAGCAGUCACAGCACAUGACGGAGGUUGUGAGGCGCUGCCCCCACCAUGAGCGCU
 ```

-9. **Calculating GC content of DNA**: GC content can be informative for many reasons.
+9. **Calculating GC content of DNA**: GC content is the **proportion** of bases that are either G or C.  GC content can be informative for many reasons.
 One is that the genomes of different organisms do not have the same GC content.
 Read more at [WikiPedia](https://en.wikipedia.org/wiki/GC-content).
 Coding and non-coding regions within an organism have different GC content as well.

 ![PMID:20530252](../images/gc-content.jpg)

 In a script write out your steps as comments to calculates the GC content in the DNA string below.
 Fill in with code.

->GC content is the **proportion** of bases that are either G or C.
 >It is ALWAYS a good idea to test your code with test data.
 >For example, the below sequence is long and you don't know for sure how many Gs and Cs are present.
 >Test your code with a DNA string that you KNOW the correct answer.